 In this paper, we propose EchoPrint, which leverages acoustics and vision on commodity smartphones for two-factor authentication.
-To combat phone pose changes and extract reliable acoustic features that best distinguish different users, a convolutional neural network is trained on a large acoustic data set.
-The CNN is then used as general acoustic feature extractor to feed an SVM based classifier for authentication.
-Experiments show that EchoPrint achieves 93.75% balanced accuracy and 93.50% F-score, while the average precision is 98.05%.
+A convolutional neural network is trained on a large acoustic data set, which is then used as general acoustic feature extractor.
+Acoustic features are further combined with basic and sophisticated visual features to feed an SVM based classifier for authentication.
+Experiments show that EchoPrint achieves 93.75% balanced accuracy and 93.50% F-score, while the average precision is 98.05% with basic visual features.
+The precision is further improved to 99.96% with sophisticated visual features.